muratkrty/specularity-removal/README.md

 #specularity-removal

-This repository contains image processing pip-line for specularity removal for endoscopic images/videos.
+This repository contains image processing pipe-line for specularity removal for endoscopic images/videos.
+The implemented methods are adopted and modified from the study [1].